 |

-Some Filters not working right?
+Some Filters not working correctly?
 Prerequisite #1: the .NET Framework 4

 Some text missing in dialog panels?
 Font problem?
 Possible Prerequisite #2: the Arial Narrow font